Battarshuck/Matlab_project/README.md

 University project, pharmacy system

-Pharmacy Management System is program made using MATLAB, in this report I will discuss and explain how the program works.
+Pharmacy Management System is program made using MATLAB, I will discuss and explain how the program works.
 The user must start first by creating three excel sheets manually with any name he wants, that gives the user the opportunity to use a pre-existing excel sheet, or a new excel sheet that is completely empty.
 Table1 contains two columns Drugs IDs and the price of each one.
 Table2 contains three columns Customer ID, Total amount of all previous orders, and Total drugs number of all previous orders.
 Table3 contains three columns Customer ID, Drug ID, and discount (%) according to the health insurance policy.
 The program starts by printing out for the user the Main Menu, which contains ten options that I will explain how they work further in the report.